 Lactose Intolerance and Digestive Issues

 For those with lactose intolerance, cottage cheese might pose a challenge.
 Even though it contains less lactose than milk, it can still trigger digestive discomfort, including bloating and cramps.
-Thankfully, lactose-free versions are available for those who need an alternative.
+This leads to a crucial question for sensitive individuals: how many times a week should you eat cottage cheese if you’re lactose intolerant?
+In most cases, limiting intake to one or two servings a week—or choosing lactose-free versions—is a safe and comfortable option.

 Lack of Fiber and Potential Digestive Problems